 It is reasonable for teaching staff, on a short-term temporary basis, to liaise with students by emailing them work via Senior Tutors and NOT directly to students.
 This cannot continue long-term as we do not offer distance-learning courses at the College.
-In this context short term means no more than 4 weeks or any other short period of time as specified at the time of the arrangement by the Vice Principal.
+In this context short term means no more than 4 weeks or any other short period of time as specified at the time of the arrangement by the Director of Student Services.